 A scene update trigger occurs, e.g., if an object is added to or removed from a scene or if spatial information is updated.
 The update trigger may originate from the MF itself or the UEs.
 The UEs may update their scene descriptions independently or the MF may generate an updated scene description and share it with the UEs.

 NOTE 2: The steps B and C are not needed for 2D avatar.

 D.1.
 Avatar Acquisition

-D.1.1: The MF loads the base avatar for UE1 from BAR.
+D.1.1: The MF loads the avatar representation for UE1 from BAR.

 D.2.
 Avatar Delivery

 Alternative #1: Sender-centric